benbolon/Homomorphic-Applications/README.md

 therefore the case that this repository seeks to assist in solving *PROBLEM 3* by providing an understanding of HE and its proper utilization.**

 ## Microsoft SEAL

+SEAL is a set of libraries created by Microsoft, which allows one to, and I use this term loosely, *easily* construct applications utilizing HE.

 ## Downloading Microsoft SEAL